Today's Articles

 David Pitt

 On this date, the Registry observes the birth of David Pitt in 1913.
-He was a physician and one of the first Black politicians in Great Britain.
+He was a Black British physician and one of the first Black politicians in Great Britain.

-Born on the island of Hampstead in Grenada in the West Indies, David Pitt attended Grenada Boys' Secondary School and was raised a devout Roman Catholic.
+Born on the island of Hampstead in Grenada, West Indies, David Pitt attended Grenada Boys' Secondary School and was raised a devout Roman Catholic.
 In 1932, he won Grenada's only overseas scholarship to attend the prestigious medical school at the University of Edinburgh in Scotland.
 After graduating with honors, he returned to the West Indies in 1938 and practiced medicine in St. Vincent and Trinidad.
-There he met and married Dorothy Alleyne; they had three children.
+There, he met and married Dorothy Alleyne; they had three children.

 In 1943, Pitt helped found the West Indian National Party and was president until 1947.
 This party was considered radical in its day because it advocated independence for Trinidad within a West Indian federation.
 He won election to the borough council in San Fernando, Trinidad, where he served as deputy mayor.
-To lobby the British government for independence, he traveled to Great Britain in 1947.
+In 1947, he traveled to Great Britain to lobby the British government for independence.

 His efforts were unsuccessful, and he grew disillusioned with West Indian politics.
 He also participated in efforts around the Windrush years.
 Pitt then settled in the London district of Euston, where he established a medical practice he ran for over 30 years.
 In the 1950s, Pitt was one of the few blacks active in defending the growing black population of Great Britain against discrimination and prejudice.
 In the 1960s and 1970s, he organized to help immigrants and improve race relations.